 MISSION: To continually enhance our position as a financially strong Native corporation in order to promote the economic and social well-being of our shareholders and future shareholders, to strengthen our Native way of life, and to protect and enhance our land and resources.

-Socially and culturally responsibility
+Social and cultural responsibility

 Pride and respect in Native ownership

-Commitment to the long-term
+Commitment to long-term sustainability

 Honesty and integrity